Demographics of Filipino Americans: San Diego County

 From a population of 799 in 1940, to 15,069 in 1970, by 1990 the Filipino American population in San Diego County increased to 95,945.
 In 2000, San Diego County had the second-largest Filipino American population of any county in the nation, with over 145,000 Filipinos, alone or in combination; by the 2010 Census the population had grown to 182,248.
 In 1990 and 2000, San Diego was the only metropolitan area in the U.S. where, at more than fifty percent, Filipinos constituted the largest Asian American nationality.
 As of 2011, 5% of all Filipino immigrants in the United States call San Diego County home; by 2012, there was an estimated 94,000 Filipino immigrants living in San Diego.
 Filipinos concentrated in the South Bay, where they had been historically concentrated.
 In 2015, there were over 31,000 Filipino Americans in Chula Vista alone.
 Also, in 2015, it was documented that the county had the third largest concentration of Filipino Americans in the entire United States.
 By late 2016, the population in the county increased to almost 200 thousand.
 More affluent Filipino Americans moved into the suburbs of North County, particularly Mira Mesa (sometimes referred to as "Manila Mesa").
 A portion of California State Route 54 in San Diego is officially named the "Filipino-American Highway", in recognition of the Filipino American community.

 As of the 2020 Census, Filipino Americans were the plurality of all Asian Americans living in San Diego County, with their 215,168 people making up 41.6% of all Asian Americans within the county.
+According to the 2020 United States Census' American Community Survey, 2.8% of the total population of San Diego County spoke Tagalog.
+According to the 2022 United States Census' American Community Survey, non-Multiracial Filipinos were 4.4% of the total county population, had a median age of 43, had a median individual income of $51,125, 54.7% were male, 60.5% were homeowners, 2.9% were unemployed, 9.4% were military veterans, (Note: Greater than then national average of 6.1%, and 8.8% of non-latino Whites in San Diego County.)
+47.5% had completed a bachelor's degree or greater, 12.6% had a disability, 64.3% were immigrants to the United States and of those who immigrated 84.9% were naturalized, 12.2% participated in SNAP, 3.6% lacked health insurance, and cancer was their leading cause of death.
+In 2025, there were 95,149 Filipinos in San Diego, 36,368 Filipinos in Chula Vista, and 9,456 in National City.
+While the majority of Filipino American high school students in San Diego County go on to enroll in college, less than half end up earning a college degree.
+By 2024, National City's Filipino population have dropped down being only a fifth of the city's population.